Meet Our 2022 Board of Directors

 Her priorities are clear – God, family, then everything else.

-Eileen Rodríguez, Secretary
+Eileen Rodríguez, Treasurer

 As Regional Director of the Florida Small Business Development Center (SBDC) at the University of South Florida, Eileen Rodríguez is responsible for policy development, strategic planning, human resources management and the administrative oversight of a $3.1 million budget.